I have always loved Valentine Conversation candy hearts. I made some out of clay that are personalized and will last forever.

 Remember the red and white sweetheart box filled with conversation hearts that we would all get for Valentine’s Day?
 These hearts were a staple from my childhood.
 They were pastel-colored and each stamped with red letters spelling out a quippy saying.
 They were fun to eat, but I much preferred looking at all of the sayings on them.

-For this Valentine’s Day, I was looking for a quick 30 minute craft and decided I wanted to replicate the Sweetheart conversation hearts with oven-dry clay, paint, a red ink pad and alphabet letter stamps.
+For this Valentine’s Day, I was looking for a quick 30-minute craft and decided I wanted to replicate the Sweetheart conversation hearts with oven-dry clay, paint, a red ink pad, and alphabet letter stamps.

 I created a list of sayings that I wanted to stamp onto the hearts and got to work!

-If you have every used oven dry clay, it is really easy to work with.
+If you have ever used oven dry clay, it is really easy to work with.
 You simply warm the clay in your hands and roll it out on a solid surface to the desired thickness.

 If you are enjoying my blog, you can sign up to receive my blog updates here. .